eykomm/ctf_prep/Walk Throughs/Walk Through CTF Qualifying.md

-# Write Up CTF17 Qualifying CODE UniBw
+# Write Up CTF17 Qualifying
 by LBr && Nick Team `() ( ;:);`

 ## scoreboard (not part of the challenge)